M.L. Campbell’s distributor training center: a custom LearnDash LMS

 The situation before

 Before this platform, M.L.
-Campbell was using an off-the-shelf learning management system (LMS) — a vendor product that charged a monthly fee per seat regardless of how many of those seats were actively learning anything.
-The content was organised the way a catalogue organises products — by product line and series, with stock-keeping unit (SKU) level lessons stacked beneath.
+Campbell was using an off-the-shelf learning management system (LMS), a vendor product that charged a monthly fee per seat regardless of how many of those seats were actively learning anything.
+The content was organized the way a catalogue organizes products: by product line and series, with stock-keeping unit (SKU) level lessons stacked beneath.
 A new hire at a distributor branch didn’t know which fifty lessons applied to their job.
 The system left them to figure that out for themselves.
 Many didn’t bother.

 The platform I led replaced that.
 It delivered at a fraction of the previous platform’s cost, and active learner attendance grew by an order of magnitude over the life of the engagement.